sdgilley/learn-tools/fix-the-problem.md

 If you can't do a quick fix, follow this process:

 1. If the file in question is the same as the one on the temp-fix branch, skip 2 and go on to step 3.
 (You'll see this information in the PR report.)
 1. If the file is not the same as on the temp-fix branch, check to see if the temp-fix branch is currently in use in azure-docs-pr.
-Search for ~/azureml-examples-temp-fix in our directory.
-Running find-snippets.py also gives information about all active branches.
+Search for ~/azureml-examples-temp-fix in our directory (on the main branch, after pulling from upstream main).
+Or run find-snippets. - it will report on all active branches in our docs.
 	1. If temp-fix is not in use, checkout the branch temp-fix in azureml-docs.
 Then pull from upstream main.
 Push your changes to upstream/temp-fix.
 This will update all the files in the temp-fix branch to the latest versions.
 	1. If temp-fix IS in use, you don't want to mess with other referenced files that haven't been fixed yet, so you can't just pull all of upstream main.
-In this case, COPY the file(s) **from main** that are causing you to reject the PR.
-Checkout temp-fix in azureml-docs and paste those file into the branch.
+In this case, COPY the file(s) from azureml-examples, **main branch** that are causing you to reject the PR.
+Checkout temp-fix in azureml-examples and paste those files into the branch.
 Push your changes to upstream/temp-fix.
 This will update the files in the temp-fix branch to the latest versions prior to the new PR.
-1. Create a PR in azure-docs-pr to use ~/azureml-examples-temp-fix instead of ~/azureml-examples-main for the reference(s) to the problem file(s).
+1. Create a PR in azure-docs-pr to use **~/azureml-examples-temp-fix** instead of **~/azureml-examples-main** for the reference(s) to the problem file/id(s).
-1. Once your change in azure-docs-pr is merged, you can approve the azureml-examples PR.
+1. Once your PR in azure-docs-pr is merged to main, you can approve the azureml-examples PR.
+> NOTE FOR RELEASE BRANCHES: During Build or Ignite, when there are release branches, this process is more complex.
+All those release branches also need your update.
+Coordinate with the Build/Ignite roadshow owner before you approve the PR.
+They'll need to sync main into the release branches before you can approve the original azureml-examples PR.
 1. Create a work item to update these articles to again use ~/azureml-examples-main after the azureml-examples PR has merged.
 We want to minimize the time that an article references a file on the temp-fix branch.

 ### Example